AVA: Attentive VLM Agent for Mastering StarCraft II: Experimental Evaluation

-To assess AVA's alignment with human cognitive processes and tactical reasoning, we conducted a structured evaluation with seven participants representing diverse StarCraft II expertise levels: one professional player, two Master-level players, one Diamond-level player, one Platinum-level player, one Gold-level player, one novice, and one spectator.
-Participants compared AVA against traditional MARL agents (\url{https://www.youtube.com/watch?v=MLdqyyPcv9U}) across three key metrics, each rated on a 1--5 scale: Game Bug Exploitation (higher scores indicating less exploitation), Reasoning Coherence, and Human Similarity (detailed metric definitions provided in Appendix~\ref{app:evaluation_metrics}).
+To assess the human-like qualities of decision-making across paradigms, we conduct a structured evaluation with seven participants representing diverse StarCraft II expertise levels: one professional player, two Master-level players, one Diamond-level player, one Platinum-level player, one Gold-level player, one novice, and one spectator.
+Participants evaluate both VLM (AVA) and MARL agents across three metrics on a 1--5 scale: Game Bug Exploitation (higher indicating less exploitation), Reasoning Coherence, and Human Similarity.
+Evaluations were conducted in a blinded setting where participants were not informed which agent type they were evaluating.
+See Appendix~\ref{app:evaluation_metrics} for detailed metric definitions.

-As shown in Table~\ref{tab:human_evaluation}, AVA significantly outperforms traditional MARL approaches across all evaluation metrics, achieving mean scores of 4.3, 4.3, and 4.5 for Game Bug Exploitation, Reasoning Coherence, and Human Similarity, respectively, compared to MARL's substantially lower scores of 1.9, 2.1, and 1.7.
-This performance gap was particularly pronounced among expert evaluators, who gave AVA near-perfect scores for bug exploitation (5.0) and human similarity (4.7).
-Unlike MARL agents, which frequently exploit environment quirks by fixating on specific map positions (particularly evident in scenarios like \texttt{3s5z\_vs\_4s6z} and \texttt{corridor}), AVA demonstrates sophisticated tactical behaviors that align with human gameplay strategies.